 - Our obligations concerning the use and disclosure of your medical information.

-Marketing: We may use your medical information to make a marketing communication to you that (1) occurs in a face-to-face encounter with you; (2) concerns products or services of nominal value: or (3) concerns our health-related products or services or those of another party, provided that we tell you if we have received, or will receive directly or indirectly, any money or other remuneration for making the communication to you.
+Marketing: We may use your medical information to make a marketing communication to you that (1) occurs in a face-to-face meeting with you; (2) concerns products or services of nominal value: or (3) concerns our health-related products or services or those of another party, provided that we tell you if we have received, or will receive any money or other remuneration for making the communication to you.
 If you don’t want to receive marketing communications (other than those that are in a newsletter or other general communication device), please contact the Privacy Officer.

-Facility Directory: Memorial Medical Center may include certain limited information about you in our facility directory while you are a patient.
+Facility Directory: We may include certain limited information about you in our facility directory while you are a patient.
 This information may include your name, location, your general condition and your religious affiliation.
 The directory information, except for your religious affiliation, may be released to family and friends who ask for you by name.
 Your religious affiliation may be given to a member of the clergy even if they do not ask for you by name.
 If you do not want your information included in our directory, you should inform the registrar upon your admission to the hospital.

 - to prevent or control disease, injury or disability;